Huegoxaga/notes/c-sharp/asp-dot-net.md

   }
   ```
   - Check the primary key in the data class, represented as the `[Key]` constraint.
+  - Foreign Key will be denoted as `[ForeignKey("columnName")]`.
+    - Use `using System.ComponentModel.DataAnnotations.Schema;` when database relationship is applied.
+    - If two data model has a referencial relationship.
+Each data model class need to have a property of the other model class object(Navigation property).
+When access the other object use `ObjectsA.Include(m => m.ObjectBProperty)` in the controller and use `model.objectName.Property` in the `.cshtml` to access the objects from the other table.
   - Setup the inject in the `Startup.cs`.
   - Add connection string in the `appsettings.json`.
+    ```json
+    "ConnectionStrings": {
+    "DataContext": "Data Source=localhost\\sqlexpress;Initial Catalog=project_name;Integrated Security=True"
+    ```
   - Declear the Data Context object in the controller file.
   - To use `sqlite`:
     - Right-click the project and select `Manage NuGet Packages...`